 2025

-The plaintiff’s font is not irreplaceable.
-Designers have many similar options.
+The plaintiff’s font trio is not irreplaceable.
+Designers on Zazzle have many similar options.

-As rebuttal to plaintiff’s expert, prepared 29-page report with 22 detailed, illustrated exhibits.
-Rendered opinions on the uniqueness of plaintiff’s typeface design and its relationship to marketing effectiveness of the products on which it’s used.
+As rebuttal to plaintiff’s expert, prepared 29-page report with 22 illustrated exhibits.
+Rendered opinions on the lack of uniqueness of the three typefaces in plaintiff’s Blooming Elegant Trio and their immaterial relationship to the marketing effectiveness of the products on which they’re used.
 Deposition.

 There was plenty of room to make the opt-out notice larger and easier to read.